• Skip to main content

 If the spider mites are still lingering on the palm, you can follow a step-by-step process of treating the mites.

-1. Arrange the following materials before you get started: gloves, rubbing alcohol, any dish soap, an empty spray bottle, a jug of water or a watering can, scissors, and tissue paper.
+1. Arrange the following materials before you get started: gloves, rubbing alcohol, dish soap, an empty spray bottle, a jug of water or a watering can, scissors, and tissue paper.

 2. Next, remove all leaves that appear heavily infected.
 The sign of an infected leaf is the change of texture from smooth to coarse.